Jaguo415/Pewlett-Hackard-Analysis/README.md

 ## ERD (Entity Relationship Diagram):
+### ERD Pre Challenge 7
 We begin by creating a Entity Relationship Diagram.
-Here is the diagram we created during module 7.
-We will be adding additional relationships into the challenge.
-Please reference ERD after Challenge 7
+Here is the diagram we created during the lessons throughout module 7.
+We will be adding additional tables and relationships throughout the challenge.

 <img width="329" alt="Screen Shot 2021-08-03 at 12 12 12 PM" src="https://user-images.githubusercontent.com/83923903/128072581-a54616ed-d7ab-464b-955c-9f2584aaa0f6.png">

-## ERD After Challenge 7
+### ERD Post Challenge 7
-Here we have our Diagram but post challenge 7.
+Here we have our Diagram post Module 7 challenge.
 <img width="972" alt="Screen Shot 2021-08-03 at 12 06 48 PM" src="https://user-images.githubusercontent.com/83923903/128071994-77fb07ae-4e66-486f-8a87-e22e3f526a16.png">

 ## Overview of Analysis: